daipie64/cooling_fan_controller/README.md

   * 10kΩ Resistor – Pull-up resistor for the DS18B20.
 * DHT11
   * Measures ambient temperature and humidity.
+  * 10kΩ Resistor – Pull-up resistor for the DHT11.
 * IRLZ34N MOSFET
   * Logic level mosfet.
   * Switches the fan on and off.